The White Church of Blandford was built in 1822.

 Everyone is Welcome.

-The 20th Annual Bel Canto Opera Shined
+The 21st Annual Bel Canto Opera Filled the House

-Thank you again to Eve Queler, Douglas Martin and the all of the performers for sharing your talents here in Blandford.
+Thank you again to Eve Queler, Douglas Martin and all of the performers for sharing your talents here in Blandford.

 Our Latest Addition